 Qlik Sense is a data analysis tool developed by Qlik, an international, U.S.-based software company.
 A self-service business intelligence and data analytics platform from Qlik enables both on-premises and cloud implementation.
 Both technical and non-technical people may easily explore and find data with the tool.
 Users using Qlik may alter a wide variety of charts using drag-and-drop and integrated SQL modules.

 - Data Analytics

 - The role-based security model, report-level access control, multi-factor authentication, etc. are just a few of the security features that Qlik Sense boasts about.

 - Qlik Sense offers complete support for blending data from databases, files, cloud services, and business applications.

-- Qlik’s data visualisation is intelligent and automated; it changes dependent on the current situation.
+- Qlik’s data visualization is intelligent and automated; it changes depending on the current situation.